Scanning Light

 Assignment 3 – Scanning Light

-Submit on Blackboard
+Submit on Brightspace

 Goals

-• Connect LEDs to Argon
+• Connect LEDs to Photon 2

 • Read analog input with a potentiometer